validator-network/cosmoshub-proposals/proposal-1.md

 ## Example algorithm

-While it is not the intention of this proposal to provide a working and well tested algorithm, one is provided here as way of example.
+While __it is not the intention of this proposal__ to provide a working and well tested algorithm, one is provided below here as way of example.

 ```
 Select number of atoms to delegate, maximum of 100k atoms.
-Set target validator = nil.
+Set target validator = nil. # This is the validator that receives the delegation.
+Set best distribution = nil. # This is the best (flattest*) distribution seen so far.

-For each candidate validator in the validator set*
+For each candidate validator in the validator set**
 {
-  Simulate delegation to validator
+  Simulate delegation to validator.
-  If the distribution has flattened (i.e. the number of validators required to reach 33% has increased)
-  {
+  Calculate the simulated distribution based on above delegation.
   If the target validator is nil
   {
     Set target validator = candidate validator.
+	Set best distribution = simulated distributed.
   }
-    otherwise, if the commission of the target validator is above the candidate validator
+  Else
   {
+    If the simulated distributed is better (flatter) than the current best distribution
+    {
       Set target validator = candidate validator.
+      Set best distribution = simulated distributed.
     }
+    Else if the distribution is equal to the current best distribution
+    {
+      If the commission of the target validator is greater than the candidate validator
+      {
+        Set target validator = candidate validator.
       }
     }
+  }
+}

+* Flattened, i.e. the number of validators required to reach 33% has increased.
-* For instance, this could be ALL validators, validators who passed basic security reviews
+** For instance, this could be ALL validators, validators who passed basic security reviews
 and/or validators who missed less than X blocks the last month.
 ```